Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization: Convolutional neural networks (CNNs)

 \subsection{Convolutional recurrent neural network (CRNNs)}

-The receptive field of CNNs have limited size.
+The receptive field of CNNs have limited sizes.
 That is, CNNs can not capture long time dependency in an audio clip.
-However, some sound events have correlations in a long time duration.
-For example, the sound of ambulance may last for tens of seconds.
-These temporal information is useful for AT and SED.
-Designing a system that is able to capture the temporal dependency is beneficial for the audio tagging task.
-Recurrent neural networks (RNNs) \cite{mikolov2010recurrent} are types of neural networks that can store history information in their hidden states and thus capture long term dependency of sequential data.
+However, some sound events have long time dependencies.
+For example, an ambulance siren may last for tens of seconds, and the temporal information is useful for AT and SED.
+Designing a system that is able to capture the temporal dependency is beneficial for AT and SED.
+Recurrent neural networks (RNNs) \cite{mikolov2010recurrent} are kinds of neural networks that can store history information in their hidden states, and thus capture long term dependency of sequential data.
 RNNs have been applied to language processing tasks such as \cite{mikolov2010recurrent}.
 The potential problem of a conventional RNN is that the gradient of weights may vanish or explode in training.
 Long short term memory (LSTM) \cite{hochreiter1997long} is a variation of RNN that introduces constant error carousel units, input gate, output gate and forget gate to avoid the gradient exploding and vanishing problem.
 An improved architecture of LSTM called gated recurrent units (GRU) \cite{cho2014learning} is proposed to reduce the parameters of LSTMs and simplify the gates to a reset gate and a forget gate.
-A GRU can be in both directions which we call as bidirectional GRU (biGRU).
-The biGRU is applied in our AT and SED systems.
+A GRU can be in both directions which we call bidirectional GRU (biGRU), which is applied in our AT and SED systems.